Dr. Andrew M. Kurtz

 He was named the 2007 Performing Artist of the Year at Lee County’s Angel of the Arts Awards.
 Kurtz’s repertoire encompasses a wide range of music styles from baroque to contemporary, and multiple genres including symphonic, opera, ballet, musical theater, jazz, cantorial, and symphonic pops.

-Kurtz was the international tour conductor for CANTORS: A Faith In Song, featuring three of the world’s leading cantors.
+Kurtz was the international tour conductor for CANTORS: A Faith In Song, featuring three of the world’s leading cantors, and is currently the tour conductor for the NEW YORK CANTORS and TRINITY: CLASSICALLY IRISH, both recorded as PBS specials.
 He served as the Music Director of the Florida Jewish Philharmonic Orchestra and as Producing Artistic Director of Synergy Productions, a professional musical theater company in Southwest Florida.

 Kurtz is a past-president of the board of the Lee County Alliance for the Arts.
 An avid arts educator, Maestro Kurtz was Resident Music Director at the Luzerne Music Center.
 In 2001, he won First Prize in the Dell’Arte di Firenze International Conducting Competition, and made his European conducting debut in Florence.
 In 1995, Kurtz made his international operatic debut in Tel Aviv while working as a staff conductor at the Israel Vocal Arts Institute.
 In 1997, he conducted the Metropolitan Opera Guild’s educational tour production of The Best of Puccini.
 He was a scholarship conducting student at the prestigious Aspen Music Festival, and boasts numerous other conducting credits, including the Pennsylvania Opera Theater, the Pennsylvania Ballet, the Charlotte Symphony, Gonzaga Symphony, and the Ocean City Pops.